Sustainable ‘shore power’ in seaports

 for what?

-The construction of shore power facilities in Dutch seaports, intended for the power supply of docked seagoing vessels.
+The construction of shore power facilities in Dutch seaports falling under:

 Meet the requirements